neo-one-suite/neo-one/packages/neo-one-website/docs/2-advanced-guides/1-forward-values.md

 :::

-`ForwardValue`s represent any type - they're opaque to the contract that declared them.
+`ForwardValue`s represent any type.
+They're opaque to the contract that declared them.
 Instead of using them directly, the contract forwards them to another contract.
-In the example above we check to see if the target, or `to` `Address` is a smart contract.
+In the example above we check to see if the target or `to` `Address` is a smart contract.
 If it is, we get an instance of it and invoke the `approveReceiveTransfer` method, forwarding any additional arguments that we received in the call to `transfer`.

 This pattern allows the target contract a chance to react to the transfer, as well as allows the user to provide any additional arguments the contract may require to react to the transfer.

+---

 ## Forwarded Value